futuremed-ru/covid/lungs-covid-19-classifier/README.md

 |   Mean | 0.99387 | 0.95046 |

 For testing were used new frontal (PA or AP views) X-ray images from the github repo (the ones that were added from 7 to 22 April 2020).
-And required to ballance ("COVID-19" and "Other") classes number of images were added from unused in training patient's images randomly picked from ChestXRay-14 (as they was picked randomly, statistically most of them were with "no finding" label).
+And required to balance ("COVID-19" and "Other") classes number of images were added from unused in training patient's images randomly picked from ChestXRay-14 (as they was picked randomly, statistically most of them were with "no finding" label).
 All these images with corresponding labels form a test set.
 Per label stats on the test set are in tables below.